-We continue to advocate for those who have been left behind, but we also turn our attention to welcome Afghan evacuees who will be relocated soon to our cities.
+We continue to advocate for those who have been left behind, but we also turn our attention to care for Afghan evacuees who have relocated to our neighborhoods and cities.

 What we know...

 Up to the same number have also arrived to the western part of MA, oriented around Springfield.
 They bravely fled their country to escape the Taliban, while they had the chance.
 They have been traumatized, persecuted, and pushed to the brink.
 They have endured tremendous loss - family members, homes, jobs, savings, and all that was familiar.
-They will come as families, single people, and unaccompanied minors from all age brackets.
+They have come as families, single people, and unaccompanied minors from all age brackets.

-Almost all will be Muslim, mostly from persecuted sects, and some will be Christian converts.
-Most will come as humanitarian parolees, but others will come with Special Immigrant Visas because they worked with or on behalf of the US in Afghanistan.
-Others will be reunited with their family.
+Almost all are Muslim, mostly from persecuted sects, and very few may be Christian converts.
+Most have come as humanitarian parolees, but others arrived with Special Immigrant Visas because they worked with or on behalf of the US in Afghanistan.
+Others have been reunited with their family.

 Regardless of their story, we are